-When it comes to ceramics, which are often used for the most advanced technology applications, we recommend engaging with our most knowledgable ceramic experts on your project.
+When it comes to ceramics, which are often used for the most advanced technology applications, we recommend engaging with our most knowledgeable experts on your project.

-Because of the broad flexibility of ceramic applications, including postprinting options, our specialized experts will work with you to understand your application and select and/or optimize the best powder sources, binders, and processes for binder jetting your solution.
+Because of the broad flexibility of ceramic applications, including post-printing options, our specialized experts will work with you to understand your application and select and/or optimize the best powder sources, binders, and processes for binder jetting your solution.

-We routinely work with companies providing commercial solutions, as well as governmental organizations, R&D departments, and educators on ceramics projects.
+We routinely work with companies providing commercial solutions, as well as governmental organizations, R&D departments, and educators on ceramics projects - in addition to other our materials, which includes metals (including reactive and precious metals), polymers, elastomers, foam, and upcycled materials, such as wood.